 24 hours of darkness.
 Something that is impossible to imagine for most people in the world.
 But it happens every year in Finland, and people that go traveling to Finland during the winter will experience it.
 I never really had to face Kaamos, the Polar Night of Finland, but I did have to face lots of nighttime per day, which was very unusual for me….

-Topic: Finland Tourism
+Category: Finland Tourism

 Christmas in Finland is more than a tradition: Since it is the place where Santa Claus lives, Finnish people take Christmas pretty seriously.
 Today we talk about three sights and attractions that feature Santa Claus in Lapland, the north of Finland.
 All of these sights can be found in the capital of Lapland, Rovaniemi.
 Santa Claus Village The first attraction is situated 8 kilometers north-east of…

 If you were asked to close your eyes and to tell the first image that comes to mind about Helsinki, you’d probably say that it is the Helsinki Cathedral.
 At least this is what it happens to me (I also think about the stone giants at the main train station, though).
 It is the most recognizable spot of the city.
 The Helsinki Cathedral Since 1852,…

 The summer in mid and northern Europe is a lot shorter than we’d like.
 The temperatures aren’t as high as in the south, but at least this is compensated with very long days.
 In order to get the batteries reloaded after the winter, let’s check out what’s the best that the summer in Finland has to offer.
 1. Take advantage of outdoor activities Summer in…